 Why Google Flagged Self-Signed SSL from Ranking Signal?

-Since Google announced Ranking Boost with HTTPS page, the web crawler was only checking whether a page having HTTPS or not, it never checked that page is working https or not.
-Invalid HTTPS can put user in a risk of information.
+Since Google announced Ranking Boost with HTTPS page, the web crawler was only checking whether a page has HTTPS or not; it never checked that page is working https or not.
+Invalid HTTPS can put the user in risk of information.
 So Google team have now powered web crawler and create methods which first checks whether the Certificate is valid or not before giving rank to that website/webpage.
 If we talk about Self-sign certificates, it is the same situation we’ve discussed above.
-It is not trusted by most web browsers and it contains some privacy related factors which can put user at a critical risk.
+Most web browsers do not trust it, and it contains some privacy-related factors which can put the user at critical risk.